rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 When you know one language reasonably well you should try another, different, language.
 Even the best language constrains the way you think about and solve a problem, so exposing yourself to a very different language helps to broaden your view.
-Languages like C, python, Java, Forth or even an assembly language are useful in this respect.
+Languages like C, Python, Java, Forth or even an assembly language are useful in this respect.
 I would even go so far as to recommend installing Scheme and plowing through the first few chapters of `SICP <https://mitpress.mit.edu/sicp/>`_.
 The
 `videos <http://groups.csail.mit.edu/mac/classes/6.001/abelson-sussman-lectures/>`_
 are also good value.
 You will be exposed to a very different approach to problem solving.

+A broad view of computer solutions is helpful as you really shouldn't be thinking about the language you will eventually use while designing your solution.
+Rather, you should be thinking about algorithms and data structures in the most abstract way.
+When you come to put your solution into a computer language you may have to change your approach in minor details.
+Any major hiccups may mean you've chosen the wrong computer language.

 Side projects
 -------------